stracquadaniolab/pygna/README.md

 PyGNA is a unified framework for network analysis of high-throughput experiment results.
 It can be used both as a standalone command line application or it can be included as a package in your own python code.

 For an overview of PyGNA functionalities check the infographic below, otherwise dive into the [Getting started](#getting-started) guide.
-For the complete API check the official [Documentation](#documentation)

 ![Infographic](docs/pygna_infographic-01.png)